 The New South Wales Parliament, in January 2008, released a discussion paper on local government private partnerships for asset development such as waste water treatment.
 The paper noted that many councils are constrained financially and yet are well placed with assets such as vacant land.
-According to the paper, two recent major inquiries (Rates and Taxes: A Fair share for Responsible Local Government (2003) and Are Councils Sustainable?
-(2006)) have raised issues about local government sustainability and their ability to fund infrastructure.
+According to the paper, two recent major inquiries (SCEFPA, 2003 and Local Government Inquiry, 2006) have raised issues about local government sustainability and their ability to fund infrastructure.
 The discussion paper is part of an inquiry into the role of private sector partnerships with local governments on asset redevelopment, including waste water treatment (New South Wales.
 Parliament.
 Standing Committee on Public Works 2008).